emreyilmaz00/emreyilmaz00.github.io/_pages/about.md

 Welcome to my personal website!
 I am a research scientist at German Aerospace Center (DLR) - Institute of Aerodynamics and Flow Technology.

 My research focuses on:
-- data-driven aerodynamic modeling
+- data-driven aerodynamics
 - multidisciplinary optimization for safe and autonomous flight
-- flight dynamics
+- flight dynamics and control

 The specific applications include:
 - wind tunnel and flight testing